Evgen054/git-course/new.md

-# git created
+# Git and Github course

-lorum text
+crash course for git